Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated

-To date most lung adenocarcinoma studies have employed supervised approaches, using pathologist-assigned morphological assessments or genotype data as training labels \cite{coudray2018classification, Gertych2019}.
-These approaches rival pathologists in the identification of tumour subtype such as adenocarcinoma (LUAD) versus squamous cell carcinoma (LUSC).
-Furthermore, deep learning approaches to cell type identification in WSIs have established that the number of immune-cold regions in lung adenocarcinoma is an independent predictor of poor patient outcomes \cite{AbdulJabbar2020}.
-The morphology of lung cancer is known to be particularly heterogeneous and complex, with classification guidelines from the World Health Organization being adjusted several times since 1999, in the hope to improve prognostication \cite{Nicholson2021-wf}.
-While a recent study \cite{moreira2020} has shown the prognostic value of a new grading system of adenocarcinoma, others have more specifically studied the morphological features of nuclei within the tumor epithelium region \cite{Lu2020}.

-Here, we propose a method to extract histomorphological phenotype representations through self-supervised learning and community detection.
-Besides the self-discovery of histomorphological phenotypes, our approach provides a simple mechanism to relate phenotype clusters with different clinical annotations, without the need to retrain the model unlike other supervised and weakly-supervised end-to-end solutions.
-In addition, our methodology is easily interpretable, allowing pathologists to scrutinize tissue patterns and their relations to annotations such as cancer type, overall survival, or recurrence free survival, or molecular phenotypes, providing therefore phenotype-to-molecular-to-clinical associations.
+Here, we propose an unbiased method to extract histomorphological phenotype representations through self-supervised learning and community detection.
+Besides the self-discovery of histomorphological phenotypes, our approach provides a mechanism to link Histomorphological Phenotype Clusters (HPCs) to clinical and molecular annotations, without the need to retrain the model as would be required by supervised and weakly-supervised end-to-end solutions.
+In addition, our methodology is interpretable, allowing pathologists to scrutinize tissue patterns and their relations to annotations such as cancer type, overall survival, recurrence free survival, or molecular phenotypes, providing therefore phenotype-to-molecular-to-clinical associations.

-We used our method to discriminate lung cancer subtypes between adenocarcinoma (LUAD) and squamous cell (LUSC), and survival analysis for lung adenocarcinoma using WSIs from The Cancer Genome Atlas (TCGA) and the New York University (NYU) School of Medicine as an independent cohort.
-In this paper, we provide evidence of how our methodology finds phenotypes that can (A) discriminate between LUAD and LUSC, (B) be prognostic of overall and recurrence free survival, and (C) show correlations between cell types, grown patterns, and omic-based immune signatures.
-Our methodology can be applied to any cancer, offering a powerful discovery approach that can be used to study histomorphological patterns across cancer types.